dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Progress bar when launching the Company Portal on iOS <!--665978-->
 The Company Portal for iOS is introducing a progress bar on the launch screen to provide the user with information about the loading processes that occur.
 There will be a phased rollout of the progress bar to replace the spinner.
 This means that some of your users will see the new progress bar while others will continue to see the spinner.

+## Public preview of the new Intune admin experience on Azure <!--736542-->

+In early calendar year 2017 we will be migrating our full admin experience onto Azure, allowing for powerful and integrated management of core EMS workflows on a modern service platform that’s extensible using Graph APIs.

+New trial tenants will start to see the public preview of the new admin experience in the Azure portal this month.
+While in preview state, capabilities and parity with the existing Intune console will be delivered iteratively.

+The admin experience in the Azure portal will use the already announced new grouping and targeting functionality; when your existing tenant is migrated to the new grouping experience you will also be migrated to preview the new admin experience on your tenant.
+In the meantime, if you want to test or look at any of the new functionality until your tenant is migrated, sign up for a new Intune trial account or take a look at the [new documentation](https://docs.microsoft.com/en-us/intune-azure/introduction/what-is-microsoft-intune).

+If you have any questions about the timeline for your tenant’s migration, contact our migration team at [intunegrps@microsoft.com](mailto:intunegrps@microsoft.com).

+### Custom app categories <!--748805 / 1701-->
+You can now create, edit, and assign categories for apps you add to Intune.
+Currently, categories can only be specified in English.

+### Assign line of business apps whether or not devices are enrolled <!--748803 / 1701-->
+You can now assign line of business and apps from the store to users whether or not their devices are enrolled with Intune.
+If the users device is not enrolled with Intune, they must go to the Company Portal website to install it, instead of the Company Portal app.

+### Telecom expense management integration in public preview of Azure portal<!--747605 / 1612-->
+We are now beginning to preview integration with third-party telecom expense management (TEM) services within the Azure portal.
+You can use Intune to enforce limits on domestic and roaming data usage.
+We are beginning these integrations with [Saaswedo](http://www.saaswedo.com).
+To enable this feature in your trial tenant, please [contact Microsoft support](https://docs.microsoft.com/intune/troubleshoot/how-to-get-support-for-microsoft-intune).

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.